SKRTEEEEEE/profile-nest/.github/ISSUE_TEMPLATE/task.md

 ---
-name: 📋 Backend Task
+name: 📋 Version Task --v1
-about: Create a new development task for the backend
+about: Create a new development task for a version control
-title: '[TASK] '
+title: '[v0.0.0] '
 labels: ['priority-medium']
-assignees: ''
+assignees: ['SKRTEEEEEE']
 ---

 # [TASK NAME]